Brian House: Joyride (2011)

 In 2011, House used OpenPaths and Google Street View to track the location of a stolen iPhone and create a re-enactment of the thief's journey.

 Trying the Hand of God (2009)

 In 2009, House and Huang (as Knifeandfork) were social practice artists-in-residence at MOCA in Los Angeles where they produced several projects.
 In Trying the Hand of God, they converted the sculpture plaza into a stadium with astroturf, goalposts and bleachers, and filmed 64 versions of Diego Maradona's famous "Hand of God" goal from the 1986 World Cup.
 Members of the audience played the role of Maradona.

 Yellow Arrow (2004)

 Yellow Arrow was a street art project using stickers and text-messaging that took place simultaneously in 35 countries.
-It is an important early example of locative media and mobile phone art and draws concepts from psychogeography.
+It is an important early example of locative media use and mobile phone art and draws concepts from psychogeography.

 Yellow Arrow was included in the Design and the Elastic Mind show at MoMA curated by Paola Antonelli.